Skip to main content

 This is due to the schema consensus algorithm change in v1.25.
 This will be improved in future versions.

-Replication is disabled by default and can be enabled per data class in the collection configuration.
+Replication is disabled by default.
+It can be enabled per collection in the collection configuration.
 This means you can set different replication factors per class in your dataset.
-To enable replication on a class, the replication factor has to be set, which looks like the following:

 from weaviate.classes.config import Configure